 Yes, all three.
 Each video you send can focus on any discipline, and you can switch between them month to month.
 Tell me at intake what the priority is and we'll build the analysis around that.

-You can buy a single video for £30 with no subscription required.
-Bundles of 3, 5, or 10 videos are also available at a discount.
-Most people try a single first, then subscribe when they see the results.
+You can buy a single analysis for £30 with no subscription required.
+Most people try one first, then subscribe when they see the results.

 Just a phone.
 A tripod helps but isn't essential — leaning the phone against a stump or a bag works.
 Film from the front at hip height.
 I'll send detailed instructions in your welcome email.